 ClearWatt vs Altelium: Battery Test Comparison

 Compare ClearWatt and Altelium EV battery solutions.
-Passive health testing vs Lloyd's-underwritten battery warranty for UK car dealers.
+OBD-based Battery Scorecard and passive testing vs Lloyd's-underwritten battery warranty for UK dealers.

 ClearWatt vs Altelium — How Do They Compare?

 ClearWatt and Altelium take very different approaches to the EV battery confidence challenge.
-ClearWatt provides passive battery health testing during normal driving.
+ClearWatt now offers both an OBD-based Battery Scorecard (developed with the NFDA) and passive health monitoring during normal driving.
 Altelium combines health assessment with an insurance-backed battery warranty through the GardX EVerity programme.

 Here is how they compare for dealers evaluating battery confidence solutions.